 If you need to load or unload equipment for the main stage, you can access it from High St. If you are performing at one of the satellite stages, plan ahead for how and whether you need to get a vehicle near the stage for loading and unloading.
 The best advice and information will come from the person who booked you for this show.

-Trent Cannon’s original framed painting will hang in City Hall downtown, along with the works of art of previous Festival artists.
+Elisa Dallas’s original framed painting will hang in City Hall downtown, along with the works of art of previous Festival artists.
 As in past years, this year’s art will be used in the designs for this year’s Festival T-shirt, poster, and guidebook.
-Those designs will be revealed in the coming weeks, and 2017 Festival T-shirts will be available for sale in the early fall.

 Looking for information about hummingbirds?
 Check out Hummingbird Central.